Pegasus Media Project

 Needs

-Our goal is to raise $12,000 for the Youth Portable Film Program and $12,000 for the Multimedia pre+Apprenticeship Program.
+Our goal is to raise $12,000 for our education programs: the Multimedia Apprenticeship Program (MAP) and the Portable Film Program for Youth (PFPY).

-This will assist us in giving apprentices in the Pegasus Media Project the opportunity to work and learn under the mentorship of a skilled industry professional and provide assistants to maintain a low student-instructor ratio.
-It will also help maintain and replace equipment as needed.
+This will assist us in giving our new 2024-2025 apprentices and two classes of high school students the opportunity to work and learn under the mentorship of skilled industry professionals to learn modern film curriculum.

 Equity Statement